 - Reshaping the corneal tissue: This is where the advanced VISX® STAR S4 IR® excimer laser is used to re-shape the underlying corneal tissue to correct corneal irregularities.
 More of the corneal surface is exposed for treatment than with LASIK, making LASEK/ASA a safer choice for patients who require greater vision correction.

 - Recovery: A contact lens is inserted after the procedure, protecting the epithelium as it regenerates for 3-5 days following surgery.
 The contact lens is then removed after the epithelial growth is complete.
 The contact lens, also called the bandage contact lens, protects the patient from discomfort as well as protects the growth of the new epithelial cells.

 The entire LASEK procedure takes only 15-30 minutes per eye and patients are often ready to leave our Ambulatory Surgery center within an hour or two of arrival.
 Patients may experience sensitivity following the procedure, but this will subside shortly after the healing process is complete.
 Discomfort during the healing process is mild.

 On average, the healing process is 5-7 days total.
 Antibiotic eye drops will be prescribed to use following the surgery, along with other over-the-counter medications such as Vitamin C, flax seed oil and ibuprofen.
 Pain medication is prescribed as needed.

-By choosing an experienced surgeon like Dr. Cole who is using advanced LASEK technologies, you can reduce your chance of LASEK complications.
+By choosing our experienced surgeons you can reduce your chance of LASEK complications.
 Find out if you are a good candidate for LASEK in Arkansas by scheduling a free LASEK Consultation today.